wong-fi-hung/qemu-img/README.md

 # qemu-img
-Image file for qemu emulators on android, windows an linux.
+Image file for qemu emulators on android, windows and linux.

 The avaliable disk image format
 1. Qcow2